isomerpages/moe-rafflesgirlssch/_about-us/Sustainability@RGS.md

 <h3>Earth Week</h3>
 <p></p>
 <h3>Edible Rooftop Garden</h3>
+<p>More than a garden, our rooftop Edible Garden is an educational hub for
+sustainable planting and growth, aiming to nurture 'citizen farmers' among our staff and students.</p>
+<p>This green haven introduces 'Farm to Table' and 'Direct Source' concepts
+to our school, fostering a mindful approach to food.
+Beyond our walls, it sparks a ripple effect, with students and staff becoming ambassadors of sustainability, influencing families and friends to cultivate more edible gardens across the island.</p>
 <p></p>
 <div class="isomer-card-grid"><a rel="noopener noreferrer nofollow" href="https://www.facebook.com/rafflesgirlsschool.since1879/posts/pfbid02jWWsZMAtbBVVtHuGfS4fJ9Vp3NRxr9sHXoxzEuHDGcnfPvf66rbkWsf3xGBAFT1Tl" class="isomer-card"><div class="isomer-card-image"><div class="isomer-image-wrapper"><img style="width: 100%" height="auto" width="100%" alt="Placeholder image" src="/images/1692932207313.jpg"></div></div><div class="isomer-card-body"><div class="isomer-card-title">Launch of Rooftop Garden</div><div class="isomer-card-description">As we celebrated our 144th Founder’s Day, we marked the occasion with the launch of our Rooftop Edible Garden, sponsored by the Tanoto Foundation.
 Created as an educational hub for sustainable planting and growth, it aims to nurture 'citizen farmers' among RGS staff and students.</div><div class="isomer-card-link">Read more...</div></div></a>
 <a rel="noopener noreferrer nofollow" href="https://www.facebook.com/rafflesgirlsschool.since1879/posts/pfbid0Nh6Ajsimy8sZrcizqj9S8wjcgv8xAonzTsGE143hps4mdSr55XQ1iQFgY7Ng8kKol" class="isomer-card">